Noble-Lab/crema/docs/index.rst

 to calculate confidence estimates for the given data.

-Your results will be saved in your working directory as .txt files named "crema.psms.txt", "crema.peptides.txt", and "crema.proteins.txt".
+Your results will be saved in your working directory as .txt files named "crema.psms.txt", "crema.peptides.txt", "crema.proteins.txt", and "crema.protein_groups.txt".
-These files will contain an additional column ("crema q-value") that is appended to several columns (specifically those that identify the PSM, peptide sequence, and score) parsed from the input file.
+These files will contain an additional column ("crema q-value") that is appended to several columns parsed from the input file.
+A log file will also be saved "crema.log.txt".

 For a full list of parameters, see the :doc:`Command Line Interface <cli>`.